What are the best side hustles for introverts?

 The app pays you to help crowdsource its job listings — usually between $0.05 and $1 for every sign you submit.

-Not a huge money maker but these guys said it added up to a few bucks a month.
+Not a huge money maker but these guys said it added up to a few bucks a month, like getting paid to take a walk.
 Every little bit counts!

 Side note: If you have a knack for recruiting, take a look at the referral program for Hired.com, which pays over $1300 for every placement.